GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

 Wake Forest School of Medicine Department of Urology is pleased to offer a fellowship in Urologic Reconstruction, Prosthetics, and Infertility.
 This is a one-year program under the direction of Ryan Terlecki, M.D.
-As part of the curriculum, the fellow will also have the opportunity to work with Dr. Gopal Badlani in cases involving urinary diversion, bladder augmentation, ureteral reconstruction, etc. In addition, the fellow will be involved in international outreach.
+The fellow will also have the opportunity to work with faculty including Dr. Robert Evans, Dr. Ashok Hemal, and Dr. Alejandro Rodriguez in cases involving urinary diversion, bladder augmentation, ureteral reconstruction, etc. In addition, the fellow will be involved in international outreach.

-Our Department is ranked as one of the nation’s best by US News and World Report.
-As such, we experience a high patient volume.
-Dr. Terlecki’s practice will expose the fellow to a large number of cases involving reconstruction for urethral strictures, fistulas, Peyronie’s disease, male stress incontinence, erectile dysfunction, buried penis, ureteral strictures, and neurogenic bladder.
-In addition, we are on the forefront of investigating the use of tissue engineering in reconstructive surgery and the fellow would have the opportunity to participate in research with the Wake Forest Institute of Regenerative Medicine.
+Our department is ranked as one of the nation’s best by US News and World Report.
+We experience a high patient volume.
+Dr. Terlecki’s practice will expose the fellow to many cases involving reconstruction for urethral strictures, fistulas, Peyronie’s disease, male stress incontinence, erectile dysfunction, buried penis, ureteral strictures, and neurogenic bladder.
+In addition, we are on the forefront of investigating the use of tissue engineering in reconstructive surgery, and the fellow would have the opportunity to participate in research with the Wake Forest Institute of Regenerative Medicine.

-The fellow will serve as a Clinical Instructor and, in addition to working alongside Dr. Terlecki, will have the opportunity to independently manage patients in the clinic and operative settings.
-Additionally, there will be numerous opportunities to participate in local and national meetings, as well as in the education of students, residents, and other providers.
+In addition to working alongside Dr. Terlecki, the fellow will serve as a Clinical Instructor and, they will have the opportunity to independently manage patients in the clinic and operative settings.
+There will be numerous opportunities to participate in local and national meetings, as well as in the education of students, residents, and other providers.
 This program is designed not only to afford proficiency in the most up-to-date surgical techniques, but also to expose the trainee to the future of reconstructive medicine and equip them to serve as an educator and leader in this field.

 Upon completion of the program, the fellow should be proficient in the following: